“portal”

 Visitors Award (most Instagram likes) – $100

-The solo exhibition awarded as the Juror’s Award will be scheduled at a mutually agreed time for the duration of a month.
-An artist reception will be scheduled the last Saturday of the month during our FaceBook Live GalleryWalk(virtual).
+The solo exhibition awarded as the Juror and Director Awards will be scheduled at a mutually agreed time for the duration of a month.

 USE RIGHTS | Photographers retain full rights to their own images.
 The gallery will use the photographer’s images for publicity purposes as well as on line gallery, online store, exhibition catalogue and “The 27” exhibition book.